 The second collection contains two stories, 'Holiday in Budapest', set during the Hungarian revolution, and 'F.52', which takes place aboard an atomic super-plane on its way from Paris to Melbourne.
 Chaland's artwork is beautiful and he really loves to play with the reader, you just don't know where the story is going to turn next.
 The first strip mixes tight comedy with some quite black moments, including the suicide of an AVO officer, but a little bit of sex also creeps into the stories in a subtle way - just right.
 'F.52' is the stronger tale, and is really quite remarkable.
 It echoes Hergé's idea that he wanted to do a Tintin story set entirely in an airport.
 Chaland goes a step further and places the action entirely on an aeroplane.
 Many authors might make the spy strand of this story the main element, but Chaland keeps this just about bubbling away in the background, turning our main attention to the mix up of two little girls and a particularly scary couple who seem to live in a demented world of their own.
 The scene where the father releases the ramp and the golden sun streams onto him is fantastic.

-Yves Chaland's artwork looks as though it was created in the 1950s as it exudes the look of an idealised version of that time period, the one that women advertising domestic products and men advertising Cadillacs inhabited.
+Yves Chaland's artwork looks as though it was created in the 1950s as it exudes the look of an idealised version of that time period in style and atmosphere, with more than a passing nod to La Nouvelle Vague.
 Actually they were created in the 1980s, and Chaland himself died in a car crash at the age of only 33 in 1990.

 It was a hugely enjoyable experience which caused laughter of the silly (sometimes groaning) type practically all the way through.
 The three main performers were very good, especially Toby Sedgwick who was basically cast as the minor player, but his physical acting and facial expressions were excellent, and his harmonica spot whilst attached to five French revolutionaries was gut-achingly funny.
 The slapstick aspect of the two main performers (Alessi and Keaton) was not as polished, and perhaps reflected the fact they've been doing it so long and the technique had taken over, but this was an advantage as far as comic timing went, which was pinpoint.
 A lot of their performance relied on the affection we all had for Eric and Ernie and it worked well.
 The special guest (there is a mystery guest at every performance) was revealed to be Neil Morrisey, who, just like the guests on Morecambe and Wise, was there to feed the comedy of the main act.